julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 It is important to understand that not all unwanted presence was treated the same way in folk practice.

-Some things were believed to enter the home temporarily: illness, wandering influence, the evil eye, or restless forces that had crossed a threshold.
+Some things were believed to enter the home temporarily: **illness, wandering influence, the evil eye, or restless forces that had crossed a threshold**.
 These could be driven out, smoked away, or pushed back through ritual action.

 But **house spirits were not intruders**.